amfranz/rspec-hiera-puppet/README.md

 Note: you can find a working example inside the example/ directory of this gem.

+If you plan to use multiple hiera_config contexts or assign different values to the hiera_data variable, then you *must put the tests in different files*.

 ### Basic

 The following assumes that you are already be familiar with